 Effective teaching involves using a variety of instructional strategies, designed with specific learners in mind.
 This course explores the development and practical application of numerous strategies.
-Students will be introduced to the Process of the will be introduced to the Five Core Propositions of the National Board for Professional Teaching Standards.
+Students will be introduced to the Five Core Propositions of the National Board for Professional Teaching Standards.
 This class is mostly project based.
 First semester, Distance Learning, three hours.